hunterh37/Introduction-to-Augmented-Reality-on-iOS/README.md

 - RealityKit + SwiftUI + Apple Silicon = ? ....
 Apple Glasses

 With such a strong augmented reality platform, it certainly seems Apple is preparing for their launch of Apple Glasses.
 These tools and frameworks have been quietly brewing in the background - the major bugs, flaws, and quirks, have all been worked out.
-Second generation Apple Glasses could spark a consumer revolution similar to the first iPhone.
+Apple Glasses might spark a consumer revolution similar to the first iPhone, so developers and anyone involved in mobile app development should pay attention to this space.

 # Table of Contents